dipeshrai123/react-auth-navigation/README.md

 });
 ```

 And that's it.
 Its all you should do to define the routes and user-roles.

 ### Auth

 Auth provides 2 different HOCs which handles all the authentications defined by **withNavigation()** HOC.

-#### Auth.Provider
+#### Auth

 It lets you define the current state of a user i.e. ( logged state and logged role ) and allows us to define global state which can be accessed from any component with **useAuth()** hook.